 As of May 2017, just over 1,300 individuals in Washington County have been identified as gang members or have been arrested for gang-related criminal activity.
 A greater number are involved in illegal activities and have not yet been arrested.
-This is why the Sheriff's Office and other law enforcement agencies throughout the county established the Interagency Gang Enforcement Team (IGET) in the early 1990's.
-Supervised by a sergeant, this team is comprised of Sheriff's Deputies and Officers from the Hillsboro police department.
+This is why the Sheriff's Office established the Gang Enforcement Team (GET) in the early 1990's.

 There are several different gangs with ties to Washington County.
 The most prevalent are gangs with Hispanic origins, such as the Westside 18th Street, Hillside 12th Street, and various other Sureno gang sets.

 One of GET's primary functions is to apprehend gang members who are wanted on outstanding warrants or those who are suspected of being involved in recent criminal acts.
 GET's members constantly track gang members, their street names, associates, and locations where gang members are often found.
 Therefore, GET is usually able to identify and apprehend suspects quickly.
 This makes IET a crucial resource for all city police departments in the county.
 GET investigates as well as assists in investigations involving assaults, attempted murder, murder, armed robbery, kidnapping, weapons violations, and felony property crimes, where the perpetrators, victims or witnesses have ties to gangs.